timacdonald/json-api/README.md

 ### Minimal Resource Attributes

 Out of the box the resource provides a maximal attribute payload when sparse fieldsets are not used i.e. all declared attributes in the resource are returned.
-If you prefer to instead make it that spare fieldsets are required in order to retrieve any attributes, you can specify the use of minimal attributes in your applications service provider.
+If you prefer to instead make it that sparse fieldsets are required in order to retrieve any attributes, you can specify the use of minimal attributes in your applications service provider.

 ```php
 <?php